How to see Rocket Lab's 'In Focus' mission launch Earth-watching satellites to orbit

 Rocket Lab's boosters are smaller and designed for lighter payloads than SpaceX and other competitors.
 This mission, dubbed In Focus, will loft nine new SuperDove satellites for Planet, which operates the largest constellation of Earth-imaging satellites at the moment.

-Also on board as part of a ride-share agreement will be a demonstration CubeSat from Canon that is equipped with a medium-size telescope and ultra-high sensitivity camera to capture images of the Earth and moon.
+Also on board as part of a ride-share agreement will be a demonstration CubeSat from Canon that's equipped with a medium-size telescope and ultra-high-sensitivity camera to capture images of the Earth and moon.

 Rocket Lab has plans to begin recovering its rockets in the future using a daring helicopter maneuver, but we won't be seeing anything like that with this mission.
 The Electron rocket will be expended and fall into the Pacific Ocean.

 It should still make for a launch worth watching, however.
-Once we have a new launch date, we'll share it here.
+Once we have a the launch video feed, we'll embed it here.

 Discuss: How to see Rocket Lab launch Earth-watching satellites into orbit